The Stages Of Addiction

 If you are thinking “What are the stages of Addiction”?
 Read on.
 Let us examine what happens from Experimentation To Recovery.

-Like anything in life, there are stages to a process.: You are born, you grow old, and you die.
-Addiction follows stages, but unlike life, the outcome depends on the individual and what they want to do about it: Recover or carry on.
+Like anything in life, there are stages to a process: You are born, you grow old, and you die.
+Addiction follows stages, but the outcome depends on the individual and what they want to do about it: Recover or carry on.

 Willpower won’t stop it, but the right treatment can.
-Addiction takes time to form in an individual, so it is logical that recovery is not achieved overnight.
+Addiction takes time to form in an individual: recovery is not achieved overnight.

-Each addict goes through several stages in the cycle of recovery.
-While every person who experiences addiction does so within a unique set of circumstances, there are some common themes.
+Each addict goes through several stages in the cycle of recovery differently but there are some common themes.

 For the last fifty years, a stages of change model have been universally used in rehab centres and is known addiction focused therapists.